 The GLFP student remains registered full-time in the College and will receive a full year’s credit for their work at Waseda, with course titles, units of credit, and grades posted on the Chicago transcript.
 The use of these credits toward major or general education requirements must be approved by the appropriate faculty.

 The GLFP student pays regular College tuition plus a study abroad administrative fee required of all participants in Chicago’s overseas programs.
 The tuition is paid quarterly in conformity with the home campus payment schedule, while the administrative fee is paid in advance, as a program deposit, and applied as a credit to the autumn quarter.
 Here are the precise figures for 2022–2023:

 Academic year tuition: as set by the Bursar’s Office

 Study abroad administrative fee: $675

-Program fee: a program fee is billed separately by Waseda University
+Program fee: billed separately by Waseda University

 As a fully registered student at Chicago for the duration of the Program, the GLFP student retains their financial aid eligibility.
 For more information about financial aid resources, please see our Tuition, Fees, and Funding section.

 The Global Leadership Fellows Program is, unofficially, an “honors” scheme for which a single student is chosen.
 The participating student must be beyond their second year in the College and should present a transcript showing academic work at a sustained high level.
 Previous study of Japanese is not required for this Anglophone program, though the participant is expected to take a Japanese language course while at Waseda.
 The application process is in two phases.
 First, there is Chicago’s in-house application, due in late January.
 Through this application Chicago’s candidate for the Program is selected and put forward to Waseda, which has its own application (the second phase).
 A student accepting an offer of admission to the GLFP is expected to submit a nonrefundable deposit equivalent to the study abroad administrative fee.